BarryCarlyon/twitch_extension_tools/README.md

 ⭐ Tip: If you open the Application and the window has gone missing, close the app, open `config.json` for editing and completely reset `"window"` to `{}` and then reopen the app, it'll reset to default display, top left.
 The App does _try_ to magically 0,0 the window if this happens but it might need a hand!

 ## Supported Features

+We will use the [Get Extensions](https://dev.twitch.tv/docs/api/reference#get-extensions) API to see which features are enabled for your selected version of your extension and block/allow access in the UI as needed.
+Don't forget to turn on/off features (such as the Config Service of Chat Service) you'll need to use the Developer Console to do so.

 - [Get Extension Configuration Segment](https://dev.twitch.tv/docs/api/reference#get-extension-configuration-segment)
 - [Set Extension Configuration Segment](https://dev.twitch.tv/docs/api/reference#set-extension-configuration-segment)